 non-violent crimes, including

-to own.
-Some guns, mostly sophisticated military weaponry, are not allowed
+individual to own.
+Some guns, mostly sophisticated military weaponry,

 It is important to read and understand all laws pertaining to guns and